INESCTEC/citilink-summ/README.md

 ## 📊 Project Status

 The benchmark and the full set of baselines are implemented and reproducible.
-The *complete dataset* will be released soon.
+The *complete dataset* can be accessed through: https://rdm.inesctec.pt/dataset/2026-003.

 ---